yashpandey474/CSF363-Compiler-Construction-Project/readme.md

 #### License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE - see the LICENSE file for details.

 ---